digital-blueprint/relay-mono-bundle/docs/config.md

           name:                 ~ # Required
           # Path to the image - can be an absolute URL, absolute path, or path relative to public directory
           image:                null
-          # If enabled the payment client will not be notified when a payment is completed
+          # If enabled the payment backend will not be notified when a payment is completed
           demo_mode:            false
       # Various limits for how many payments can be active at the same time
       concurrency_limits: